-Grant income consists of amounts received under a grant from the National Institute of Health for development of CAN-2409 for use as a therapy for pancreatic cancer and in the three and six months ended June 30, 2021 also includes the forgiveness of the PPP loan.
+Grant income consists of amounts received under a grant from the National Institute of Health for development of CAN-2409 for use as a therapy for pancreatic cancer and in the nine months ended September 30, 2021 also includes the forgiveness of the PPP loan.

-Interest, dividend, and investment income
+Interest, dividend, and investment income (expense), net

-Interest, dividend and investment income consists of amounts earned on investment of cash equivalents and short-term investments.
+Interest, dividend and investment income consists of amounts earned on investment of cash equivalents and short-term investments and is net of interest expense on long-term debt and the PPP loan.